 The equipment used for capture of latent prints from objects is substantially different from that used to capture prints directly from an individual.
 The ANSI/NIST-ITL standard states: “A latent impression is the digital image of the latent impression that was acquired directly from a latent impression, using a flatbed scanner or digital camera.”
 This document does not deal with other means of acquiring latent prints, such as ‘lifts’ or casts / molds.

-It is best practice to record the make and model of the imaging equipment in Field 13.904 of the type-13 record in an ANSI/NISTITL transaction, which is used to transmit latent print images.
+It is best practice to record the make and model of the imaging equipment in Field 13.904 of the type-13 record in an ANSI/NIST-ITL transaction, which is used to transmit latent print images.

 When acquiring a latent print using photography, the best practice is to have a ruler or scale present, and this presence should be indicated in Field 13.018.
 The user indicates whether the scale is in inches (IN), millimeters (MM) or BOTH.
 If known, the user should also include the maker and model of the ruler or scale.

 The determination of pixel density of the image is important.
 ANSI/NIST-ITL Field 13.019 should be used to state how this was done.
 However, generally, a ruler should be used with mobile ID devices.
 It is important that the ruler be accurate.
-An example of the ABFO scale is shown in 5 .
+An example of the ABFO scale is shown in Figure 5 .
 The ABFO Reference Scale # 2 has been in use since 1988.
 It was designed for imaging of patterned injuries, but may also be useful in imaging latent prints.
 The ABFO # 2 specifications include reflectance values of grayscale – which is important for latent images.
 It is important to note that several manufacturers produce rulers resembling ABFO # 2 specifications.

 Note that there is no requirement that latent prints be grayscale.
 In fact, many jurisdictions prefer that photographic images of latent prints be in color.